HIPAA certification

 - Vendor and BAA review for systems that touch protected health information.

-- Annual review discipline for training records, ownership, and incident lessons.
+- Review discipline for training records, ownership, legal changes, and incident lessons.

 Pick a path